A Conspiracy of Hope: Performances

 The final show at Giants Stadium was an all-day event, running from noon until 11 p.m., at an outdoor stadium rather than the indoor arenas used for the first five concerts.
-The following additional artists performed at this concert (in order): John Eddie (with guests Max Weinberg and 14 Karat Soul), Third World, the Hooters, Peter Paul & Mary, Little Steven (with guests Darlene Love and John Waite), Bob Geldof (also with guests Darlene Love, Paul Shaffer, and John Waite), Stanley Jordan, Joan Armatrading, Jackson Browne, Rubén Blades (with Fela and Carlos Santana), Nona Hendryx, Yoko Ono, Howard Jones, and Miles Davis.
-The show then continued with the regular performers (in order) of the Neville Brothers, Joan Baez (Baez and the Nevilles also performed a number of songs together), Lou Reed, Peter Gabriel, Bryan Adams, Joni Mitchell (special to NJ), U2, the Police (with Bono during the song Invisible Sun) and finally everyone came out together to perform "I Shall Be Released".
+The following additional artists performed at this concert (in order): John Eddie (with guests Max Weinberg and 14 Karat Soul), Third World, the Hooters, Peter Paul & Mary, Little Steven & The Disciples of Soul (with guests Darlene Love and John Waite), Bob Geldof (also with guests Darlene Love, Paul Shaffer, and John Waite), Stanley Jordan, Joan Armatrading, Jackson Browne, Rubén Blades (with Fela and Carlos Santana), Nona Hendryx, Yoko Ono, Howard Jones, and Miles Davis.
+The show then continued with the regular performers (in order) of the Neville Brothers, Joan Baez (Baez and the Nevilles also performed a number of songs together), Lou Reed, Peter Gabriel, Bryan Adams, Joni Mitchell (special to NJ), U2, the Police (with Bono during the song "Invisible Sun") and finally everyone came out together to perform "I Shall Be Released".

 Stage introductions were made by Bill Graham, Senator Bill Bradley, Robert De Niro, Christopher Reeve, Michael J. Fox, Daryl Hannah and Muhammad Ali.

 The show was televised in its entirety by MTV, with the final three hours syndicated on broadcast television by Viacom.
 Westwood One aired the concert as a live radio broadcast.
 Pre-taped public service announcements about human rights by prominent figures in the entertainment world were presented on giant video screens and during the television broadcast.

 Jackson Browne had also performed at the San Francisco and Los Angeles shows.
 Robin Williams had performed an impromptu stand-up set at the Chicago show.
 Madonna and Sean Penn introduced Bryan Adams at the opening night in San Francisco.

 The pioneer of rock music for Amnesty, Pete Townshend, was scheduled to perform at the Giants Stadium concert, but had to cancel at the last moment when his father, Cliff Townshend, became gravely ill, necessitating his immediate return to London.
 This would have been Townshend's first ever US solo appearance.